 YOUR GUIDE TO FINDING THE “D” AT SDCC Deadpool 2 in Hall H When: Saturday, July 21 5:15pm - 6:15pm Where: San Diego Convention Center, Hall H What: Prepare for the ultimate superhero landing as Deadpool and pals drop into Hall H for an hour of maximum effort.
 Panel will feature Ryan Reynolds, director David Leitch, Zazie Beetz, Brianna Hildebrand, Stefan Kapičić and writers Rhett Reese and Paul Wernick, moderated by the true MVP of the Deadpool franchise—Dopinder himself, Karan Soni.
 Expect dirty jokes, broken fourth walls, maybe some spandex and real, live unicorns!
 (Panel may not actually include mythical

-Aside from its narrative flaws, 1/1 still manages to thrive thanks to its quietly commanding, leading performance by Lindsey Shaw.
+Aside from its scattered storytelling, 1/1 still flourishes thanks to its quietly commanding, leading performance by Lindsey Shaw.

 Plenty of us know Lindsey Shaw as Jennifer “Moze” Mosely from the Nickelodeon television series Ned’s Declassified School Survival Guide.
 We remember her as the sweet and brainy best friend of the titular main character.
 Well, in the latest heavyweight drama 1/1, she gets to take a much darker turn.
 As a young woman coming to grips with her troubled small town life, Shaw is quite brilliant but manages to be the film’s saving grace.
 She does carry the picture on her shoulders well enough.
 However, the film surrounding her is unfortunately, a bit of a mess.
 There are moments